Gilbert du Motier, Marquis de Lafayette: Grand tour of the United States

 Lafayette arrived at New York on 15 August 1824, accompanied by his son Georges Washington and his secretary Auguste Levasseur.
 He was greeted by a group of Revolutionary War veterans who had fought alongside him many years before.
 New York erupted for four continuous days and nights of celebration.
 He then departed for what he thought would be a restful trip to Boston but instead found the route lined by cheering citizens, with welcomes organized in every town along the way.
 According to Unger, "It was a mystical experience they would relate to their heirs through generations to come.
 Lafayette had materialized from a distant age, the last leader and hero at the nation's defining moment.
 They knew they and the world would never see his kind again."

-New York, Boston, and Philadelphia did their best to outdo each other in the celebrations honoring Lafayette.
+New York, Boston, and Philadelphia did their best to outdo one another in the celebrations honoring Lafayette.
 Philadelphia renovated the Old State House (today Independence Hall) which might otherwise have been torn down, because they needed a location for a reception for him.
-Until that point, it had not been usual in the United States to build monuments, but Lafayette's visit set off a wave of construction—usually with him laying the cornerstone himself, in his capacity as mason.
+Until that point, it had not been usual in the United States to build monuments, but Lafayette's visit set off a wave of construction – usually with him laying the cornerstone himself, in his capacity as mason.
 The arts benefited by his visit, as well, as many cities commissioned portraits for their civic buildings, and the likenesses were seen on innumerable souvenirs.
 Lafayette had intended to visit only the original 13 states during a four-month visit, but the stay stretched to 16 months as he visited all 24 states.

 The towns and cities that he visited gave him enthusiastic welcomes, including Fayetteville, North Carolina, the first city named in his honor.
 He visited the capital in Washington City, and was surprised by the simple clothing worn by President Monroe and the lack of any guards around the White House.
 He went to Mount Vernon in Virginia as he had 40 years before, this time viewing Washington's grave.
-He was at Yorktown on 19 October 1824 for the anniversary of Cornwallis's surrender, then journeyed to Monticello to meet with his old friend Jefferson—and Jefferson's successor James Madison, who arrived unexpectedly.
+He was at Yorktown on 19 October 1824 for the anniversary of Cornwallis's surrender, then journeyed to Monticello to meet with his old friend Jefferson – and Jefferson's successor James Madison, who arrived unexpectedly.
 He had also dined with 89-year-old John Adams, the other living former president, at Peacefield, his home near Boston.